What is Conditional Inversion?

 "Were we to give up now, all our previous hard work would be for nothing."

-💡 The key takeaway: Inversion is like "English with a suit on."
-It is used to sound more polite, professional, or dramatic.
+💡 The key takeaway: Inversion is essentially "English with a suit on."
+It is your best tool to upgrade your sentence structures to sound incredibly professional, polite, or dramatically compelling.